tfredrick112/CS6910-A3/README.md

 `
 transliterate_word_lstm_attn_out(input_word,encoder_model,decoder_model)
 `
-: Decodes the given input word, one character at a time.
+: Decodes the given input word one character at a time.
 Returns the attention maps for that word.
 The encoder-decoder models must be LSTM